I recently decided to try painting my miniatures with an airbrush instead of the old tried-and-true brush.

 How do you thin acrylic paint for an airbrush when painting miniatures?
-To thin acrylic paint for an airbrush, you need to add a thinning agent, like water or specially made thinner, to the paint, and mix until you create a paint that has the consistency of skim milk.
+To thin acrylic paint for an airbrush, you need to add a thinning agent, like water, airbrush thinner, or flow improver to the paint, and mix until you create a paint that has the consistency of skim milk.

 Airbrushes can clog if the paint isn’t thin enough for the nozzle.
-So, I had to figure out how to thin my paints for my airbrush.
 There are different paints and different ways to mix.

 It is worth knowing a little about these techniques so you can have the best experience using an airbrush with your miniatures.

 If you’re brand new to the hobby or are still in the midst of getting your feet wet, knowing what are absolutely must-haves and what you can get away with skipping can be pretty confusing.